 Built in 1975, English Hall houses 225 women in rooms arranged in suites of three to four rooms connected to a common living area.
 Each suite is shared by six to ten women.

 Once a month, the women of English gather in the lobby for “English Breakfast Tea” on Saturday mornings.
-Scones, tea, and coffee are provided while you listen to a special guest share about themselves and on a theme the hall director has chosen for the year.
+Scones, tea, and coffee are provided while you listen to a special guest share about herself and a theme the hall director has chosen for the year.

 Residents participate in events such as the Broomball pick-a-date, bake-off events, and Secret Turkey Week (similar to Secret Santa but for Thanksgiving), and an elaborate Christmas open house.
 English Hall also celebrates the legacy of Mary Tower English through a weeklong competition between the wings with contests ranging from trivia to archery.
-English is also well known for its elaborate Open House events, especially at Christmas.
+English is also known for its elaborate open house events, especially at Christmas.

 Namesake: Mary Tower English

-Mary Tower English was the wife of Dr. Calvin English, a Fort Wayne physician and 1884 graduate of the Fort Wayne College of Medicine, which was a part of Taylor University from 1890-1893.
-English was a generous supporter and donator of her husband’s alma mater, and was a matriarch to one of Taylor’s most faithful philanthropic families.
+Mary Tower English was the wife of Dr. Calvin English, a Fort Wayne physician and 1884 graduate of the Fort Wayne College of Medicine, which was part of Taylor University from 1890-1893.
+English was a generous supporter of and donor to her husband’s alma mater and was a matriarch to one of Taylor’s most faithful philanthropic families.
 Today the English-Bonter-Mitchell family continues her legacy of generosity to Taylor, particularly through the support of campus building projects and scholarships.